dieterich-lab/DCC/README.rst

   $ mkdir mate2
   # Do the same mapping as mate1 for mate2

-2. Detect circRNAs from chimeric.out.junction files with DCC
+2. Detect circRNAs from ``chimeric.out.junction`` files with DCC

 - It is strongly recommended to specify a repetitive region file in GTF format for filtering.
-You can obtain this file through UCSC table browser: http://genome.ucsc.edu/cgi-bin/hgTables.
+You can obtain this file through the `UCSC table browser <http://genome.ucsc.edu/cgi-bin/hgTables>`_ .
 Select your genome, select group as "Repeats" or "Variation and Repeats".
-For the track, I recommend choose RepeatMasker and Simple Repeats and combine the results. **NOTE**: the output file needs to comply with GTF format specification.
-Also note the name of chromosomes from different databases differs, e.g. "1" for chromosome 1 from ensembl, whereas "chr1" for chromosome 1 from UCSC.
+For the track, we recommend choose RepeatMasker and Simple Repeats and combine the results. **NOTE**: the output file needs to comply with GTF format specification.
+Also note the name of chromosomes from different databases differs, e.g. "1" for chromosome 1 from ENSEMBL, whereas "chr1" for chromosome 1 from UCSC.
 You need to have the same chromosome names for your gtf annotation file and repeats file.
-An example to convert UCSC chromosome to ensembl would be ``sed -i 's/^chr//g' your_repeatfile.gtf``.
+An example to convert UCSC chromosome to ENSEMBL would be ``sed -i 's/^chr//g' your_repeatfile.gtf``.

 - Prepare path files to specify where is your chimeric.junction.out files are.

-  First, "samplesheet" file, in which you specify your chimeric.out.junction file's absolute paths (mates joined mapping chimeric.out.junction files, for paired end data), one line per sample.
+  First, ``samplesheet`` file, in which you specify your ``chimeric.out.junction`` file's absolute paths (mates joined mapping ``chimeric.out.junction`` files, for paired end data), one line per sample.

   Second (only if you have paired end sequencing data), ``mate1`` and ``mate2`` files.
-As with the ``samplesheet`` file, you specify where your mate1 and mate2 separately mapped chimeric.junction.out files are.
+As with the ``samplesheet`` file, you specify where your mate1 and mate2 separately mapped  ``chimeric.out.junction`` files are.

   You can find a example of this files for Westholm et al. data at: